Wayne W. Ruppert, CVT, CCCC, NREMT-P

 Author, "STEMI Assistant," 42 page interactive crash cart reference

-(1998-present).
-Since 1995, he has taught 12 Lead ECG Interpretation to hundreds of critical care nurses, respiratory
+1995, he has taught 12 Lead ECG Interpretation to hundreds of critical care nurses, respiratory therapists and paramedics.

-accepted a position with Medic One Ambulance Service in Largo, FLorida.
-He served as Field Training Officer, Field Training
+a position with Medic One Ambulance Service in Largo, FLorida.
+He served as Field Training Officer, Field Training Coordinator,

 Between 1988 and 1994, he developed, implemented and managed the Pinellas County Sheriff's Office